rundeck/docs/docs/learning/howto/cross-account-aws-ssm.md

-# Multi-Account AWS Systems Manager
+# AWS Systems Manager Across Multiple Accounts

 ## Summary
-It is fairly common for companies to have multiple AWS accounts, yet have tasks that need to be implemented across the infrastructure across all accounts.
+It is fairly common for companies to have multiple AWS accounts, yet have tasks that need to be implemented across the infrastructure in all accounts.
 For example, there may be a need to report, patch, or deploy upgrades on all EC2 instances across all AWS accounts.

 This _How To_ article outlines how to configure the [SSM Node Executor](/docs/manual/projects/node-execution/aws-ssm) to be used across multiple AWS Accounts.
-The setup walks through configuring Process Automation to execute commands and scripts on EC2 nodes that reside in an AWS account that is separate from the account where Process Automation is running.
+The setup walks through configuring Process Automation to execute commands and scripts on EC2 nodes that reside in AWS accounts that are separate from the account where Process Automation is running.

 ![Cross Account SSM Architecture](@assets/img/ssm-cross-account-architecture.png)